OfficeDev/open-xml-docs/docs/how-to-create-and-add-a-character-style-to-a-word-processing-document.md

 ms.topic: conceptual
 ms.date: 11/01/2017
 ---
-# How to: Create and add a character style to a word processing document (Open XML SDK)
+# Create and add a character style to a word processing document

 This topic shows how to use the classes in the Open XML SDK 2.5 for Office to programmatically create and add a character style to a word